-The publisher remains silent on this, despite my e-mails.
+The publisher remains silent on this despite my e-mails.
 Although I am enjoying the course, I am now worried over what is correct and what is not.
-Certainly, 99% of the book must be true, I just can’t tell what is not.
+99% of the book must be accurate, I just can’t tell.
 Unless I have an errata sheet.

 We all make mistakes, it’s how we handle those mistakes that counts.
 Right now, I am counting the moments until I get an errata, as I go further and further into the book.
 As I struggle with new words and new ideas, I hope I am on the right side of all of them.

-Update: The author has e-mailed me to say that there is no errata sheet but that I seem to be compiling one.
-Thanks, Professor.
+Update: The author e-mailed me to say no errata sheet exists but that I seem to be compiling one.
+Thanks for the sarcasam, Professor.
 I was only looking out for my grade and in a small way trying to help.
 I thought better of BYU before this course.
-Maybe their primarily Mormon students don’t correct their professors or help out with the text.
+Maybe their mostly Mormon students don’t correct their professors or help out with the text.
 Whatever.